sbwimmer/forallx-do/README.md

 ## Description

-_forall x: Dortmund_ is an in-progress German translation of _forall x: Calgary_.
+_forall x: Dortmund_ is an in-progress adaptation and German translation of _forall x: Calgary_.
 As such, it is a full-featured textbook on formal logic.
 It covers key notions of logic such as consequence and validity of arguments, the syntax of truth-functional propositional logic TFL and truth-table